 The Power of Silence

 “Silence can make us uncomfortable because we’re so used to distracting ourselves from what we’re feeling—from difficult emotions like fear, resentment or anger,” says Stephanie Ludwig, PhD, MA, MDiv, Director of Spiritual Wellness at Canyon Ranch Tucson.
-“When we’re truly silent, we have to face whatever is inside of us.”
+“When we’re truly and intentionally silent, we have to face whatever is inside of us.”
 Instead, we keep moving and making plans and doing things for others.
 “We live in such a ‘doer’ culture—go, go, go, do, do, do,” Ludwig notes.
-“If we really knew the blessings that come with silence, we would definitely make more time for it.”
+“If we really knew the blessings that come from being in silence, we would definitely make more time for it.”

 What Being Silent Means